andreszs/cordova-plugin-in-app-updates/README.md

 ## updateFlexible

-Starts a [flexible update](http://https://developer.android.com/guide/playcore/in-app-updates/kotlin-java#flexible "flexible update") process and prompts the user with a dialog to download the new version now or when Wi-Fi is available.
+Starts a [flexible update](https://developer.android.com/guide/playcore/in-app-updates/kotlin-java#flexible "flexible update") process and prompts the user with a dialog to download the new version now or when Wi-Fi is available.

-:warning: The **successCallback** from this method can be triggered more than once according to its status.
+:warning: The **successCallback** from this method can be triggered repeatedly according to its status.

 ### Return values